 Port Townsend

 This picturesque town on the Olympic Peninsula got its start in the 1850s and is known of its wealth of Victorian-style buildings.
-It’s also one of Washington’s top destinations for antiques shops.
+It’s also one of Washington’s top destinations for antique shops.
 Pop into Port Townsend Antique Mall, Vintage Hardware & Lighting, and Cherry Blossom to browse an eclectic mix of old-fashioned games and toys, vintage sporting and boating equipment, retro signs, architectural elements, and larger furnishings.

 Centralia